 Located in the Red River Delta, Hanoi, the peaceful and ancient capital of Vietnam, is home to approximately 8.5 million residents.
 Despite its thousand-year history, Hanoi is envisioned not only through long-standing cultural and architectural works but also through dynamic and exciting activities.
-Below is a list of 10 must-see stops in this thousand-year-old city.
+Below is a list of 10 must-see tourist attractions in Hanoi, curated by Asia Legend Travel.
+Let’s embark on a journey to discover the beauty of this thousand-year-old city right away!

-West Lake is the largest natural freshwater lake in Hanoi.
+The next on the list of best tourist places in Hanoi Vietnam is West Lake.
+As one of the must-visit Hanoi sightseeing places, it is the largest natural freshwater lake in Hanoi.
 The lake view is so breathtaking, with numerous historical sites nearby.
 West Lake still retains its beauty regardless of the parts of the day: tranquil and misty in the early morning while vibrant and bustling when the sun goes down.

 A favorite activity of Hanoians is riding around West Lake and watching the sunset.
 In recent years, there has been a variety of water activities enhanced around the lake, making it a place not only to sit and quietly enjoy the scenery but also to participate in outdoor activities.

-The Temple of Literature is a well-known tourist attraction in Hanoi.
+The Temple of Literature is one of the well-known tourist attractions in Hanoi.
 It was built in 1070 under King Ly Thanh Tong as a place of worship for Confucius, Confucian scholars, scholars, and sages.
 Temple of Literature is also known as Vietnam’s first university, which nurtured talents for the country.

 To this day, the temple remains a symbol of the cradle of Vietnamese thousand-year civilization.
 Students religiously believe that this temple will bring them good luck in exams.
 Therefore, on the occasion of the Lunar New Year and examination season, the temple is packed with people praying and waiting for lucky calligraphy.